JetBrains/intellij-sdk-docs/topics/ui/controls/input_field.md

 ### Placeholder

-Placeholder is grey text placed inside an input field.
+Placeholder is gray text placed inside an input field.
 To show placeholder text, use `JBTextField.getEmptyText().setText(...)`.

 #### General rules {id="placeholder-general-rules"}
 * Use sentence-style capitalization.